-• Trauma, Discrimination, and Racism: Residents discussed that some groups are disproportionately affected by trauma, discrimination, and racism, including: residents of color, community violence and safety concerns as well as increased neighborhood conversations about community and police relations.
-In 2015-2019, the most recent years for which data are available, BBRFSS respondents' reports of feeling like they were stopped by police due to their race or ethnicity were highest among residents of color.
+• Trauma, Discrimination, and Racism: Residents discussed that some groups are disproportionately affected by trauma, discrimination, and racism, including: residents of color,

-Community Violence and Interactions with Police: Some residents discussed community violence and safety concerns as w "The trauma also perpetuates these issues, and the environment also perpetuates these issues and systemically the services that we don't get perpetuates these issues.
-So that is why racism is a public health crisis."-Key informant interview
+"The trauma also perpetuates these issues, and the environment also perpetuates these issues and systemically the services that we don't get perpetuates these issues.
+So that is why racism is a public health crisis."
+Key informant interview